v-finance/camelot/doc/sphinx/source/doc/calculated_fields.rst

 reduces the need to transfer additional data from the database to the server.

-To display fields in the table and the form view that are the result of a calculation done by the database, a `column_property` needs to be defined in the Declarative model.
-In this `column_property`, the sql query can be defined using SQLAlchemy statements.
+To display fields in the table and the form view that are the result of a calculation done by the database, a :class:`camelot.core.orm.properties.ColumnProperty` needs to be defined in the Declarative model.
+In this column property, the sql query can be defined using SQLAlchemy statements.
 In this example, the `Movie` class gains the `total_visitors` attribute which contains the sum of all visitors that went to a movie.

 .. literalinclude:: ../../../../camelot_example/model.py